TL;DR [you lazy script kiddie]

 So, in order to make the game consider I have a valid licence and unlock the map editor, I'm looking for a "timestamp" being a 32 bits integers.
 Its value, now, should probably be "0" meaning "you don't have a licence at all", and I'll try to raise it to a value higher than current date.
 So let's search for 32bits ints value of 0.

 So I played the game again, and kept on scanning for "0" values.
-Clicking around in the menus, playing game sessions, etc should not change the licence's status, so, I was "next scan"-ing for a "exact value" of still being "0"...
+Clicking around in the menus, playing game sessions, etc. should not change the licence's status, so, I was "next scan"-ing for an "exact value" of still being "0"...

 Ok, that's a lot still, and I'm lazy to think more.
 So, I'll brute force this: I'll select a large range of memory values, say all the +B#### values, and force the "0" to be "2000000000" which is a timestamp that has not expired yet.
 So select the range, Ctrl+E, and set a 2G value.